 Wearable technology is a great boon to society as well as technology alike.
 Wearable technology has numerous expandable applications, having enormous potential to grow on gigantic levels of innovation.
 The very first wearable technology device was invented by math professor Edward Thorp in the 1960s.
-And since then its no looking back for this magic technology.
+And since then it’s no looking back for this magic technology.

 These devices are hands-free gadgets with practical daily life uses like monitoring your pulse rate or keeping a tab on your daily-life activity and are powered by microprocessors.
-Also, these devices have the enhanced ability to send and receive data via Internet.
+Also, these devices have the enhanced ability to send and receive data via the Internet.

 During earlier days, the usage of the computer was limited to working sitting on a desk all day.
-Slowly, technology enabled us all to stroll around with our laptops and today we are witnessing the age of wearable technology.
+Slowly, technology enabled us all to stroll around with our laptops, and today we are witnessing the age of wearable technology.

 Thanks to wearable technology, we can now crunch bits and bytes!

-Discovery of smartphones was supposedly the biggest ‘it’ thing innovation of this generation.
+The Discovery of smartphones was supposedly the biggest ‘it’ thing innovation of this generation.
 But, hold on guys!
-The age of wearable technology has finally arrived to totally revolutionize our lives, with it being integrated into our shoes, eyeglasses, earrings, clothing, gloves, and watches.
+The age of wearable technology has finally arrived to revolutionize our lives, with it being integrated into our shoes, eyeglasses, earrings, clothing, gloves, and watches.
 Smart devices like ‘Wearable Motherboards’ or ‘Smart Shirts’ are being used to monitor the health and well-being of the patients and send back information to the hub station in real-time.

 Long before these wearable devices entered consumer markets, it was extensively used by military forces for security and medical purposes.
-With superior batteries, greater processor speed, non-stop Internet connectivity, and smarter software programming, wearable technology have mammoth potential to serve the society as well earn bigger revenues in businesses.
+With superior batteries, greater processor speed, non-stop Internet connectivity, and smarter software programming, wearable technology have mammoth potential to serve society as well earn bigger revenues in businesses.

 What are Wearable Sensors